 St. Louis, MIssouri

 It's 2015, I had just graduated college and my 2 best friends and I decided our graduation gift to each other was to go on a cross country road trip.
 From New York all the way out to Wyoming.
 We had this idea that we wanted to get matching tattoos and we had the idea of a triangle for a while.
 It just made sense for the 3 of us.
-We did fucking everything together.
-They were twins so they were doing everything together their whole lives.
-Yeah, they had friends and what not, but no one that really changed their friendship (or so they tell me, whatever, I don’t even like them that much.)
+We do fucking everything together.
+They’re twins so they were basically doing everything together their whole lives.
+Yeah, obviously they had other friends, but it was a different kind of friendship (or so they tell me, whatever, I don’t even like them that much.)
 So we head out on this road trip and of course we’re fucking broke because who isn’t when you just graduated college.
 Our goal is to find the cheapest tattoo shop possible (so one with the cheapest minimum price) and that was where we would get it.
 Who could really fuck up three lines?
 It ends up being St. Louis, Missouri.
 We went in, it took about 5 minutes each, and we got a few good light hearted jokes about getting 3 matching triangle tattoos.
 I think overall it was important for us to get a triangle cause we felt that the three of us balanced each other out, like each line of a triangle does.
 I ended up using a triangle to kind of define myself for my website and branding in Graphic Design and I always loved it because I don’t think I could ever be where I am in life without these two girls and I know they’re always supporting me in everything I do.
 Okay this is getting waaaaaaay too sentimental, so we’re going to stop here.
 BYE.